Membership Strategies - People Development Magazine

 Know the Mission and Goals of the Association

-Membership management aligns with an organization’s goals when the association’s mission and strategic objectives are correctly understood.
+Membership management aligns with an organisation’s goals when the association’s mission and strategic objectives are correctly understood.
 The former—mission statement—speaks to its purpose and values, while the latter—strategic goals—set specific targets and initiatives.
 This understanding will form the core of developing membership strategies to help achieve and further these goals.

 Review the association’s strategic plan and goals periodically to ensure that membership strategies are up-to-date and appropriate.
-Key stakeholders, like board members and senior leaders, may provide additional insight into how the membership effort can help advance the organization’s mission.
+Key stakeholders, like board members and senior leaders, may provide additional insight into how the membership effort can help advance the organisation’s mission.

 Establish Membership Goals